Cleveland Clinic logo

 Outlook / Prognosis

-What can I expect if I have hantavirus pulmonary syndrome?
+What can I expect if I have hantavirus?

 A note from Cleveland Clinic

 Hantavirus pulmonary syndrome shares a lot of symptoms with more common illnesses, like the flu.
 But if you develop flu-like symptoms after being around rodent droppings or nests, get help immediately.
-Tell your healthcare providers when you first made contact with the rodents and where you were.
+Tell your healthcare providers anything you can remember about how you could’ve been exposed to hantavirus.
 The faster you get a diagnosis and treatment, the better your chance of making a full recovery.

 Cleveland Clinic icon